 The Cargo Theft User Manual was published by the FBI in 2013 and contains useful information about classifying Cargo Theft.
 Updates were made in 2018 to the NIBRS 2019.1 guidelines; adding 26F = Identity Theft and 26G = Hacking-Computer Invasion.
 Law Enforcement Agencies can also reference the most current NIBRS User Manual and NIBRS Technical Specifications manual that can be found above on this page under the NIBRS Technical Specification Documents.

-The Department is in the process of deploying a new UCR system by early 2023, which will include the functionality for receiving XML submissions from local agencies.
+The Department has deployed a new UCR system, which includes the functionality for receiving XML submissions from local agencies.
 Technical specifications for IEPD submissions are as follows:

 Segment Level 8 & 9